-- The total prime award or subaward does not exceed \$2.5 million, and i - ii The award or subaward amount does not exceed \$2.5 million for the life of the award.

-Manufactured Products Waiver: exempts Manufactured Products from BAP requirements between January 10, 2025 and September 30, 2026, regardless of the

-- Federal Financial Assistance award amount.20 CIHA may purchase non-compliant a.
-Manufactured Products when expending Federal Financial Assistance that is obligated on or before September 30, 2026. - Existing HUD waivers are in effect for the following circumstances: 3.
-De Minimis Waiver: for a "De Minimis" portion of an Infrastructure Project, defined as a cumulative total of no more than 5% of the total cost of the Iron or Steel Products, Manufactured Products, and Construction Materials, up to a maximum of \$1 million.
+- i The total prime award or subaward does not exceed \$2.5 million, and - ii The award or subaward amount does not exceed \$2.5 million for the life of the award. - b.
+Manufactured Products Waiver: exempts Manufactured Products from BAP requirements between January 10, 2025 and September 30, 2026, regardless of the Federal Financial Assistance award amount.20 CIHA may purchase non-compliant Manufactured Products when expending Federal Financial Assistance that is obligated on or before September 30, 2026. - 3.
+Existing HUD waivers are in effect for the following circumstances: - a.
+De Minimis Waiver: for a "De Minimis" portion of an Infrastructure Project, defined as a cumulative total of no more than 5 percent of the total cost of the Iron or Steel Products, Manufactured Products, and Construction Materials, up to a maximum of \$1 million. - b.
+Small Grants Waiver: for Infrastructure grants and Infrastructure Projects for which the total cost (including HUD funding and funding from any other source) is equal to or less than the current Simplified Acquisition Threshold of \$250,000, set in the Federal Acquisition Regulations (FAR) at 48 CFR Part 2. - i If the Federal Financial Assistance provided by HUD is combined with Federal Financial Assistance from another Federal agency, and the total amount of Federal Financial Assistance in a single Infrastructure Project is greater than the Simplified acquisition threshold (currently \$250,000) then the small grants waiver will not apply to the Federal Financial Assistance provided by HUD.21 - ii "If the Infrastructure Project includes the use of Force Account Labor, the cost of labor is excluded from the associated acquisition of Covered Materials required to accomplish work, and therefore would not be included as part of the above calculations."22

-19 U.S. Dep't Interior, General Applicability Public Interest Waiver to Indian Tribes, at 1 (Jan.
+19 U.S. Dept. Interior, General Applicability Public Interest Waiver to Indian Tribes, at 1 (Jan.
 10, 2025) ("Tribal BABA Waiver").
-The multi-agency Tribal BABA Waiver applies to Federal Financial Assistance from eight federal agencies: (1) HUD, (2) Department of the Interior, (3) Department of Agriculture.
-(4) Department of Commerce, (5) Department of Education, (6) Department of Energy, (7) Environmental Protection Agency, and (8) Federal Emergency Management Agency.
+The multi-agency Tribal BABA Waiver applies to Federal Financial Assistance from eight federal agencies: (1) HUD, (2) Department of the Interior, (3) Department of Agriculture, (4) Department of Commerce, (5) Department of Education, (6) Department of Energy, (7) Environmental Protection Agency, and (8) Federal Emergency Management Agency.